(Disclosure: Some of the links below may be affiliate links)

 You can find many answers from other bloggers in the original post.
 I thought it was interesting.
 So I decided to try it and report my thoughts on the blog.

 The original thought experiment, proposed by The Saving Ninja, was in British Sterling Pounds.
 And Mr. RIP did it in Euros.
 In this article, I will talk about a million Swiss Francs (CHF).
 But, this is currently the same as a million U.S. Dollars.
 So, it is the same thought experiment as getting one million USD.

 First of all, it is necessary to realize that 1 million is really a lot of money for us.
 Our net worth is currently around 125’000.
-So we would multiply our net worth by nine if we got given one million dollars.
-Moreover, half our net worth is currently locked in different retirement accounts.
-So that means our available net worth would be multiplied by 18 if we were to receive that one million dollars.
+So we would multiply our net worth by nine if given one million dollars.
+Moreover, half of our net worth is currently locked in different retirement accounts.
+So that means our available net worth would be multiplied by 18 if we received that one million dollars.
 These are really big changes!

 After receiving the money

-At the moment I receive the money, I would definitely check it out several times.
+The moment I receive the money, I will definitely check it out several times.
 I would probably call my bank to make sure that the money is really mine to spend.
 It is always a bad idea to spend money that is not truly yours!

-Once I know that the money is really there, I would go out to celebrate with Mrs. The Poor Swiss.
+Once I know that the money is really there, I would go out to celebrate with my wife.
 We would go to a great Chinese restaurant probably.
 And we would probably order Champagne or cocktails to celebrate.
-I do not even think we would spend a lot like this, maybe 400 CHF.
+I do not think we would spend a lot like this, maybe 400 CHF.
 I am not one to splurge on food and drinks.